garagehive/garagehive.github.io/docs/testarticle4.md

 [Go back to top](#top)

 ### Garage Hive Lookup Methods in ECP
-Garage Hive uses four different methods to lookup the items in the **ECP Catalogue**.
+Garage Hive uses four different methods to lookup items in the **LKQ ECP Catalogue**.

 1. **Description** - This uses the Description of the item.